portier/portier.github.io/specs/Email-Normalization.md

  [IPv4 parsing]: https://url.spec.whatwg.org/#concept-ipv4-parser
  [forbidden host code point]: https://url.spec.whatwg.org/#forbidden-host-code-point

+## Normalized form

+In some validation steps of the Portier protocol, we mandate that an input email address is in 'normalized form'.
+Here 'normalized form' means the email address MUST conform to the output format of the normalization algorithm.

+In other words, when given an email address in normalized form as input, running the normalization algorithm on it MUST result in an output that doesn't change from / exactly matches the input.

 ## Normalization API

 A normalization API over HTTPS is defined here for use from runtime